 By Ellie Simmonds

-Save up to £50 a year by draught proofing your home.
-Use our quick, expert draught-proofing tips to help keep your home cosy without compromising on ventilation.
+Draught proof your doors and windows to cut your heating bills.
+Use our quick, expert draught-proofing tips to help keep your home cosy.

 Keeping warm air in and cold air out is a quick and affordable way to cut your energy bills and warm up your home.
 The amount you save on your bills means that draught proofing can pay for itself in a few years.